johnsie/Guides/Design-Patterns.md

 ```

 So there we have it.
 The main void will instantiate three animal homes which will then go on to instantiate a number of (concrete) animals which are specific to that type of home.
 The foreach method proves this by listing each of the animals created by each home.

+##Abstract Factory Design Pattern

+Wikipedia defines the Abstract Factory design pattern as "one which that provides a way to create families of related objects without imposing their concrete classes, by encapsulating a group of individual factories that have a common theme without specifying their concrete classes."

+Some other developers that I've spoken to call it a "factory of factories" which provides an interface for creatin families of related or dependent objects without specifying their concrete classes.

 For more guides like this please see https://johnmccourt.com